bccp/nbodykit/README.rst

 - [pfft-python]_  : python binding of pfft
 - [pmesh]_     :  particle mesh framework in Python
 - [kdcount]_   : pair-counting and friend-of-friend clustering with KD-Tree
+- [bigfile]_   :  A reproducible massively parallel IO library for hierarchical data
 - [MP-sort]_   : massively parallel sorting
 - [sharedmem]_ : in-node parallelism with fork and copy-on-write.